IamIamI/DamageMasker/README.md

 - Use case: Damage masking and short read removal etc can be easily combined
 Example: ```python DamageMasker.py --input_file Sample.processed.bam --output_file Sample_Hardmasked_Filtered.bam -masking E --edge_count 3 --mapq_cutoff 37 --len_cutoff 25```

+Since the single stranded libraries are not synthetically amplified yet, they are assumed to not have artefactually complemented 'C'>'T'>'A' changes, and instead only have natural deamination artefacts.
+This means it's possible to mask elements that appear as damage based on the strand that exhibits it.
+Hardmasking using the single stranded library approach is estimated to result in ~25% data loss, this can be reduced by using the Edgemasking approach instead or taking advantage of the reference guided masking.

-The sofware has an overview of all options which can be called upon by typing 'python SSLib_Masker.py -h' or 'python SSLib_Masker.py --help'
+The sofware has an overview of all options which can be called upon by typing 'python ```python DamageMasker.py -h``` or ```python DamageMasker.py --help```.

 An overview of the options are as followed:
 ```
 options:
   -m , --masking       Change masking behaviour.
-'R' for Reference based Masking.
 'H' for HardMasking.
 'E' for EdgeMasking.
 'F' for only Filtering. (default: Hardmasking)
   -i , --input_file    Input BAM or SAM file (mandatory)
-  -r , --ref_file      Input reference genome file in FASTA format (mandatory for --masking 'R')
+  -s', '--strandness   Determine strandness of dataset, 'S' for single stranded libraries, and 'D' for double stranded libraries (default: S, for sslib)
   -e , --edge_count    Number of 5' edges to be masked if --masking 'E' is turned on (default: 5)
+  -r , --ref_file      Give the path to a reference genome file if you want to turn on reference guidance (default: turned off)
   -q , --mapq_cutoff   MAPQ cutoff value (default: 0)
   -l , --len_cutoff    Ignore reads below a certain length (default: 0)
   -o , --output_file   Output SAM file with modified reads (default: 'output_modified.sam/.bam')